 Taylor Lowe

 Taylor holds a Masters in Architecture from the School of the Art Institute of Chicago, and a PhD in Anthropology from the University of Chicago.
-Having designed in Bangkok for over a decade, Taylor is now the founder of StudioLowe Design in Cambridge.
+Having designed in Bangkok for over a decade, Taylor now runs an independent architectural reseearch and design practice in Cambridge, StudioLowe Design.
 His work has been exhibited at the AEDES Gallery in Berlin, the Sullivan Studios in Chicago, and the Ladakhi Arts and Media Organization in Ladakh, India.
 He has taught architecture and social theory at Chulalongkorn University, Cornell University, The School of the Art Institute of Chicago, and the University of Chicago.